 The Epiphany School has a kitchen and cooks lunchtime food on site.
-The school caterers produce a three-week menu which is available on their website.
+The school caterers produce a three-week rolling menu which is attached above.

 If a parent is in a receipt of certain benefits they can apply for Pupil Premium.
 This can be used to provide free school meals for a child in any year group.
 This does not affect any other benefit that is claimed by the parent.
 More information is available from BCP Council and the school office.
 Once registered the meals can be ordered as above.

 All pupils in both key stages can choose to bring a packed lunch to eat.
 The lunchbox should be named and is left in a secure area until the children eat their meal.
 Children eat packed lunches in designated classrooms and a lunchtime supervisor is always in the room to help the children.
 We ask parents to ensure that lunches are healthy and we do not allow sweets or fizzy drinks to be consumed in school.